 Meh.
 This album really didn't do anything for me.
 I know she's a powerhouse in country music but I don't feel this is the definitive album.
 I'm giving it two stars because she has a very nice voice.
 I think the lyrics aren't strong enough.

 This was my album for December 25, 2025.
 I saw the name "Phil Spector" and thought, ewww.
 Then I thought even terrible people can be good at their jobs.
-Also, I wanted to give the artists on the album, especially Darlene Love.
+Also, I wanted to give the artists on the album a chance, especially Darlene Love.

 This is an album my mother would enjoy.
 I couldn't finish it.
 It's so bland.
 Of all the Christmas albums I don't understand how *this* one makes it on a list.
 I mean, The Jackson Five Christmas, Lou Rawls' Christmas albums, Mahalia Jackson for goodness sake.
 I mention those because they were played in my house.
 Even the Muppet Christmas album is so much better.